yossi78/mysql-files/README.md

 # INSTRUCTIONS:
 ---------------------------------------------------------------------------------------------------------
 #) Please open the Diagram file from the "resources" package.
+#) Please open the UI-Diagram  from the "resources" package.
 #) Please download the Postman collection from the "resources" package.
 #) Update the path in the "WatchdogFileService" class according to your operating system.

 # HOW TO RUN THE MYSQL DATABASE CONTAINER: